RocketChat/hubot-rocketchat-boilerplate/README.md

 On the server, login as a regular user (not the BOT user), go to GENERAL, and try:

 ```
-mybotuser what is the time
+mybotuser what time is it
 ```

 OR